all the things you could be by now if Sigmund Freud’s wife was your virtual assistant….

 i suspect what i am looking for is an example of some correlated mechanism between the actual and the virtual. a Kantian form, with soft buttons. a mechanism that we have modeled. in our behavior. in our machines. and that’s about memory, with all of the issues that that entails. that there is something about human memory, dreams, reminders, calenders, lists of things to do, procrastination, repetitive stress, and digital memory, that are similar and we recognize it. it’s familiar. and there are emotions involved. in this case, the interesting bit is the negative feelings… anger, envy, despair, fear. but i am particularly interested in resentment. the long term grudge… about? i suspect it is against the passage of time. like bad reverb. one that nostalgia in particular makes a plaintive cry in opposition… why? what’s in it for me?

-resentment for the present is something i am especially curious about. i see it everywhere, and in myself on occasion. it’s not something to be proud of. but living in the past, or for the future, at the expense of the present is a very strange way to live. most people seem to have no problem with it at all! religion and economics are often obsessively fixated on the past and future (sex, death, sin, profit and taxes), in a way that has brought about nightmares for the planet right now… over the years. it makes me feel extra fucking paranoid about religion and economics! and righteously angry! but it’s a part of humanity none of us can apparently avoid. as secular or scientific as you might be, the tin foil hats outnumber you 100 to one. and when it comes to connecting to the flow of information, the internet has resources to give access to the entire written history of the planet! but what gets mainly downloaded is porn, memories and entertainment. crazy fucking misinformation, too. it’s a great age for aluminum foil.
+resentment for the present is something i am especially curious about. i see it everywhere, and in myself on occasion. it’s not something to be proud of, but living in the past, or for the future, at the expense of the present is a very strange way to live. most people seem to have no problem with it at all! religion and economics are often obsessively fixated on the past and future (sex, death, sin, profit and taxes), in a way that has brought about nightmares for the planet and it’s living things, right now… over the years. it makes me feel extra fucking paranoid about religion and economics! and justifiably righteously angry! but it’s a part of humanity none of us can apparently avoid. as secular or scientific as you might be, the tin foil hats outnumber you 100 to one. and when it comes to connecting to the flow of information, the internet has resources to give access to the entire written history of the planet! but what gets mainly downloaded is porn, memories and entertainment. crazy fucking misinformation, too. it’s a great age for aluminum foil.

-there’s something so familiar about the way digital memory is accessed… i see the way my wife and friends, even my kid (!), tear through their smartphones looking for some chestnut. some old feeling, in headphones, again. repeat.
+there’s something so familiar about the way digital memory is accessed… i see the way my ex-wife and friends, – especially my kid (!), tear through their smartphones looking for some chestnut. some old feeling, in headphones, again. repeat.
 Salomon Burke on repeat….
 Glen Gould “Goldberg”.
-Dee Lite, “Groove is in the Heart”. my daughter is obsessed with animé musical openings… is that even music? what is it about the virtual nature of “music” as it exists now, that so easily elicits such natural memory play? the analog experience for me is so different. way more physical and located in the present. even the ritual of spinning up an LP goes against the inner turnings. it’s so much here and now! but i am a digital immigrant. my kid and her peers and superiors, are digital natives. even my wife has a leg up on me with the hot apps (clubhouse). i would never repeat play anything, unless i was learning a part to perform… and it would be a completely deconstructed experience then. not a crumb of reference or physical memory involved at all. just bones and bits. the emotion comes later… and to repeat it it would diminish the experience.
+Dee Lite, “Groove is in the Heart”.
+Otis Redding… my daughter is obsessed with animé musical openings… is that even music? what is it about the virtual nature of “music” as it exists now, that so easily elicits such natural memory play? the analog experience for me is so different. way more physical and located in the present. even the ritual of spinning up an LP goes against the inner turnings. it’s so much here and now! but i am a digital immigrant. my kid and her peers and superiors, are digital natives. even my wife has a leg up on me with the hot apps (clubhouse). i would never repeat play anything, unless i was learning a part to perform… and it would be a completely deconstructed experience then. not a crumb of reference or physical memory involved at all. just bones and bits. the emotion comes later… and to repeat it it would diminish the experience.

 i think about Wim Wenders “Bis ans Ende der Welt” (“until the end of the world”) and that desire to experience one’s dreams, again and again… or even to see someone else’s dreams. like in movies! the near death experience and the dreamlife are somehow mirroring each other, as well. there is an uncanny similarity between these images and the act of cruising a playlist. clearly it is a human predisposition.

-and what the fuck “folk music”! wtf! isn’t that just the most absurd arrogant fucked up moniker for anything?! for who? for fucking what?! there was a time when such music had nothing to do with folksiness. who decided time was up for that? a time when it was simply music for someone! and not fucking Woody Guthrie or Pete Seeger. not that i have anything against that stuff… i kind of love Guthrie, actually. or Howling Wolf. who doesn’t love Howling Wolf? but call me folksy and i am no longer responsible for the consequences.
+and what the fuck “folk music”! wtf! isn’t that just the most absurd arrogant fucked up moniker for anything?! for who? for fucking what?! there was a time when such music had nothing to do with folksiness. who decided time was up for that? a time when it was simply music for someone! and not fucking Woody Guthrie or Pete Seeger. not that i have anything against that stuff… i love Guthrie, actually. or Howling Wolf. who doesn’t love Howling Wolf? but call it folksy and i am no longer responsible for the consequences.

-folk music is ruins. roman ruins. plaster facades… abandoned amusement parks. ghost towns. sometimes like the ones Walter Benjamin was talking about. i have never been to Disney World. but when i went to Lotte World (the chewing gum playland in Seoul) it was in many places revealed by the cracked and beaten fiberglass… to be a fake, virtual faked fantasy, of a really strange little girl that never existed. with so much generalized effort put into the fantasy, it’s difficult not to want to dance and sing in astro-turf Alpine fields. and do loopty loops on the rollercoaster! but it was Brechtopalypse! if such a concept exists? it wasn’t ever really possible to forget the fakeness, and it was still ok. there was a lot of gum stuck under the merry-go-ride horse.
+folk music is ruins. roman ruins. plaster facades… abandoned amusement parks. ghost towns. sometimes like the ones Walter Benjamin was talking about. i have never been to Disney World. but when i went to Lotte World (the chewing gum playland in Seoul) it was in many places revealed by the cracked and beaten fiberglass… to be a fake, virtual faked fantasy, of a really strange little cartoon girl that never existed. with so much generalized effort put into the fantasy, it’s difficult not to want to dance and sing in astro-turf Alpine fields. and do loopty loops on the rollercoaster! but it was a Brechtopalypse! if such a concept exists? it wasn’t ever really possible to forget the fakeness, and it was still ok. there was a lot of gum stuck under the merry-go-ride horse.

 clearly, “folk music” is a ruin. we can revisit that graveyard over and over again, too. i will on occasion take grief off the shelf, for a little visit. there are those you don’t want to forget. ave atque vale! but whatever the fuck “folk music” is… there’s a carny tent in our mind, that we never went to. with fake gum stuck under the benches. the grief is only “like grief”. the romance, with romance itself. they’re waiting in the tittie tent for the tractor pulls to start, popping black beauties and settin the woods on fire, not. i think this analogy can be extended to nearly all categorized music to some extent. take your fucking pink floyd and get the fuck out! take your motor bong with you and don’t let the door hit you in the ass.

-i was listening to the Kasai Allstars. i LOVE that music. they were initially known under the rough label of “congotronics”, where they have had a couple of decades long presence, roughly. a kind of slick hipster pidgeonhole that made them easier to sell to the EDM and “world music” scene. don’t even get me started on “world music”. i don’t imagine congotronics is old enough yet to warrant “folksiness”, slick enough for EDM, or any other ball and chain. highly recommended to check out that scene! they are brilliant musicians and have pulled off a kind of a miracle in linking the cultural histories that have generally been at war with one another around Goma, in the Congo. they really are ferocious. and magnificent! but they are here, now! there’s no smell of musty decay or old wood around their sound. yes there’s a foot in the past, but the other in a future that is still unfolding. there’s no nostalgia or deja vu, possible. that music has never happened before.
+i was listening to the Kasai Allstars. i LOVE that music. they were initially known under the rough label of “congotronics”, where they have had a couple of decades long presence, roughly. a kind of slick hipster pidgeonhole that made them easier to sell to the EDM and “world music” scene. don’t even get me started on “world music”. i don’t imagine congotronics is old enough yet to warrant “folksiness”, slick enough for EDM, or any other marketing ball and chain. highly recommended to check out that scene! they are brilliant musicians and have pulled off a kind of a miracle in linking the cultural histories that have generally been at war with one another around Goma, in the Congo. they really are ferocious. and magnificent! but they are here, now! there’s no smell of musty decay or old wood around their sound. yes there’s a foot in the past, but the other in a future that is still unfolding. there’s no nostalgia or deja vu, possible. that music has never happened before.

 the seat of memory and emotional processing in the brain has been identified scientifically as the amygdala.